 He wishes to reduce his potential UK IHT liability and is prepared to use £150,000 to do so.
-However, ideally he would like to retain access to the capital, to supplement his income in the future.
-He would like to make provisions specifically for his four grandchildren.
+However, ideally he would like to retain access to the capital.
+He would like to make provisions for his grandchildren but would like flexibility over how and when any benefits are distributed.

-His financial adviser recommends that he sets up a Loan Trust (bare version).
-This arrangement would allow him to name his beneficiaries and specify the share of the trust fund each will receive.
+His financial adviser recommends that he sets up a Loan Trust (discretionary version).
+This arrangement would allow him to set up a trust without having to name specific beneficiaries.
 It also allows him to choose his trustees, and lend them a capital sum while still retaining full access to the capital through repayments of the loan.

-The trustees are then able to use the loan to invest in a Collective Investment Bond.
+The trustees are then able to use

+the loan to invest in a Collective Investment Bond.